even4void/aliquote/content/post/syracuse-numbers.md

 "1100101"
 ```

 All that for what?
 If the final digit is a one, then the number is odd, otherwise it is even.
 Pretty simple test, especially if we keep the binary representation of $u_n$ as a list (think of extracting the last item in the list, i.e. `(define (last lst) (car (reverse lst)))`).
-Now, the recurrence function is used as follows:
+Now, the recurrence function can be think of as follows:

 - if the number is even (final digit = 0), halve the number by shifting all the bits to the right (e.g., following the [logical right shift](https://stackoverflow.com/a/141873/420055) `0101 >>> 1` we get `0010`);
 - if the number is odd (final digit = 1), use a left shit (this will effectively double the number, e.g., `0010 << 1` yields `0100`) and add the original number to the result; then add one in binary.